 Even worse a tinge of jealousy might linger inside you - you might have to participate in parties where alcohol and drugs will be present, and you fear you won't know how to act.

 Early recovery is a fragile time, so you should not take the holidays lightly.

-So in the months following Halloween, it is vital to add extra defense and security to your recovery.
+in the months following Halloween, it is vital to add an extra defense and security into your plan for recovery.
 Christmas and the New Year’s celebrations do not have to threaten your serenity, you can use gratitude to help you stay safe and sober.